Marc Blitzstein: Life and career

-Blitzstein was born in Philadelphia on March 2, 1905, to affluent parents.
+Blitzstein was born in Philadelphia on March 2, 1905.
+His father descended from a family of Jewish bankers.
 Blitzstein's musical gifts were apparent at an early age; he had performed a Mozart piano concerto by the time he was seven.
 He went on to study piano with Alexander Siloti (a pupil of Tchaikovsky and Liszt), and made his professional concerto debut with the Philadelphia Orchestra in Liszt's E-flat Piano Concerto when he was 21.

 After studying composition at the Curtis Institute of Music, he went to Europe to continue his studies in Berlin with Arnold Schoenberg (with whom he did not get on), and in Paris with Nadia Boulanger (with whom he did).
+Back in New York, he connected to the Composers Collective - with members as Aaron Copland and Hanns Eisler - known for their left-leaning political viewpoints.
 Despite his later political beliefs, he was, in the early years of his career, a self-proclaimed and unrepentant artistic snob, who firmly believed that true art was only for the intellectual elite.
-He was vociferous in denouncing composers—in particular Respighi, Ravel, and Kurt Weill—who, he felt, debased their standards to reach a wider public.
+He was vociferous in denouncing composers – in particular Respighi, Ravel, and Kurt Weill – who, he felt, debased their standards to reach a wider public.

-His works of this period, mostly pianistic vehicles such as the Piano Sonata (1927) and the Piano Concerto (1931) are typical of the Boulanger-influenced products of American modernism — strongly rhythmic (though not influenced by jazz) and described by himself as "wild, dissonant and percussive."
+His works of this period, mostly pianistic vehicles such as the Piano Sonata (1927) and the Piano Concerto (1931) are typical of the Boulanger-influenced products of American modernism – strongly rhythmic (though not influenced by jazz) and described by himself as "wild, dissonant and percussive."
 These early works were far removed from the Schoenberg style.

 The dramatic premiere of the pro-union The Cradle Will Rock took place at the Venice Theater on June 16, 1937.
 The cast had been locked out of the Maxine Elliott Theatre by the Works Progress Administration, the government agency which had originally funded the production, so the cast and musicians walked with the audience to the nearby Venice.
 There, without costumes or sets, they performed the work concert-style, actors and musicians alike, sitting among the audience (to evade union restrictions on their performance) with Blitzstein narrating from the piano.
 In 1939, Leonard Bernstein led a revival of the play at Harvard, narrating from the piano just as Blitzstein had done.
 Blitzstein attended the performance, after which he and Bernstein became close friends; Bernstein would later say that Blitzstein's contribution to the American musical theatre was "incalculable".
 The 1999 film Cradle Will Rock was based on this event, though heavily embellished.
 In the film, Blitzstein (played by Hank Azaria) is portrayed as gaining inspiration through ghostly appearances by his idol Brecht and his late anorexic wife.